What is KETOSTART?

 Electrolytes are essential minerals, vital for maintaining the body’s hydration level, acid-base balance, muscle and nerve function and so much more.

-The main ingredient in KETOSTART is Beta-Hydroxybutyrate /BHB/
+The main ingredient in KETOSTART is D,L-Beta-Hydroxybutyrate /BHB/

 In addition, when our mitochondria are hard at work supplying energy in the form of ATP, reactive oxygen species (ROS) are made, and these molecules contribute to what is called “oxidative stress,” which puts both the mitochondria and other cell components, including our DNA, at risk for damage.
 Ketones have been shown to suppress the production of mitochondrial ROS, as well as help our cellular antioxidant defense systems to disarm ROS before they can cause damage.